drand/drand/docs/DEPLOYMENT.md

 however drand will provide more manual checks later-on and/or different secrets for each participants.
-However, since the set of participants is public and consistent accross all participants after a setup, nodes can detect if there are some unwanted nodes after the setup and in that case, setup a new network again.
+However, since the set of participants is public and consistent accross all participants after a setup, nodes can detect if there are some unwanted nodes after the setup and in that case, setup a new network again. the secret must be at least 32 bytes.
+If the `DRAND_SHARE_SECRET` environment variable is set, the command line flag can be omitted.

 **Custom entropy source**: By default drand takes its entropy for the setup phase from the OS's entropy source (`/dev/urandom` on Unix systems).
 However,